-Welcome to the Office of Innovation and Improvement (OII), headed by Assistant Deputy Secretary Nadya Dabby.
-OII’s mission is to accelerate the pace at which the U.S. identifies, develops, and scales solutions to education’s most important or persistent challenges.
+Welcome to the Office of Innovation and Improvement (OII), where our mission is to accelerate the pace at which the U.S. identifies, develops, and scales solutions to education’s most important or persistent challenges.
 OII makes strategic investments in innovative educational programs and practices, and administers more than 25 discretionary grant programs managed by five program offices: Charter Schools Program, Improvement Programs, Parental Options and Information, Teacher Quality Programs, and the Office of Investing in Innovation.
 In addition, OII is home to ED’s STEM initiatives team and ED’s liaison to the military community.
 OII also serves as the Department’s liaison and resource to the nonpublic education community through the Office of Non-Public Education.

 This home page provides news about OII — its programs, grantees, and initiatives — through articles, blogs, press releases, and links to the Department’s home page.